german-m-garcia/mk-ros/README.md

 * Double output regulator: Matek Systems UBEC Duo FPV Dual BEC UBEC 4A 5V - 12V

+## Setting up the UpBoard

+You can follow this [instructions](https://idorobotics.com/2016/10/31/getting-started-with-the-intel-realsense-robotics-development-kit-rdk/) to set up the operating system (Ubuntu) and the ROS environment on the UpBoard.
+Once you have a running Ubuntu on the board, you can jump to the next section, to set up the ROS workspace.
+At the time I started the development I used Ubuntu 16.04.x LTS and ROS Kinetic.
+This is by now old, but should not be difficult to upgrade the system to work on ROS Noetic on Ubuntu 20.04.

 ## Workspace setup

 $ mkdir ~/ws